swiftlang/swift-evolution/proposals/nnnn-sendable-inference.md

 > Public non-frozen structs and enums do not get an implicit conformance, because doing so would present a problem for API resilience: the implicit conformance to `Sendable` would become part of the contract with clients of the API, even if it was not intended to be.
 Moreover, this contract could easily be broken by extending the struct or enum with storage that does not conform to `Sendable`.

-Similar concerns apply within a module, where a type that might appear `Sendable` from its instance storage but is not intended to have `Sendable` semantics.
-For example, a struct comprised only of `Sendable` types could nontheless have reference semantics:
+Similar concerns apply within a module, where a type that might appear `Sendable` from its instance storage is not intended to have `Sendable` semantics.
+For example, a struct comprised only of `Sendable` types could nonetheless have reference semantics:

 ```swift
 enum MyLibrary {